-Engagement is present in a work environment where employees feel connected to their work and are motivated to do their job well.
+A work environment where employees feel connected to their work, co-workers and their organization and are motivated to do their job well.

-Growth & Development are present in a work environment where employees receive encouragement and support in the development of their interpersonal, emotional, and job skills.
+A work environment where employees receive encouragement and support in the development of their interpersonal, emotional and job skills.

-Involvement & Influence are present in a work environment where employees are included in discussions about how their work is done and how important decisions are made.
+A work environment where employees are included in discussions about how their work is done and have input into decisions that impact their job.

-Psychological Competencies & Requirements, or Psychological Job Demands, are present in a work environment where there is a good fit between employees' interpersonal and emotional competencies and the requirements of the position they hold.
+A work environment where there is good fit between employees’ interpersonal and emotional competencies, their job skills, and the position they hold.

-Workload Management is present in a work environment where tasks and responsibilities can be accomplished successfully within the time available.
+A work environment where assigned tasks and responsibilities can be accomplished successfully within the time available.